 I am a student athlete and my coach is assigning me to live with another teammate.
 What do I need to do?

 Some of our coaches do ask their athletes to live with teammates.
 Those coaches work directly with Community Living to make the best roommate matches among teammates.
 We will also do our best to make sure you are in similar buildings with your teammates.
 If coach tells you the name of your teammate, please make sure you put their name on your roommate questionnaire and that they list you.
 If we miss the information just send us a quick note via firstname.lastname@example.org.

 - New students will move in Thursday, August 18!

 - Athletes, Honors Students, and Momentum Students will receive specific information about their move-in procedures before June NSO.

 I'm a transfer student.
 What should I expect?

 You will receive your housing assignment over the summer.
 Students who have completed 60 or more credits and are transferring from another college or university are considered Junior or Senior status and are eligible for housing in our the Hackman Apartments or Schreiber Quads, what we collectively refer to as our Independent Living Units or ILUs.
 ILUs are popular with our students and we cannot guarantee ILUs are available for incoming transfer students.
 However, if you are transferring to Etown, have 60+ completed credits and are interested in living in one of our ILU’s, please email email@example.com to inquire about availability and/or be added to our waiting list.
 Otherwise, you will be housed in a traditional residence hall.

 I'm not sure my roommate and I will work out.
 What should I do?

 Sometimes we miss the mark.
 However, we do hope that you will give us a fair shot at the match we've made.
 If you're really not feeling your roommate assignment, that's ok.
-Please reach out to your Assistant Director to discuss options and next steps.
+Please reach out to your Assistant Director or Area Coordinator to discuss options and next steps.